umd-lhcb/rpi.burnin/README.md

 ```
 which will initiate a loop where there is a 12 second pause between ON/OFF
 switches.
 Use Ctrl+C to exit.

+## Development
+In NixOS, run `nix-shell` in the root folder of this project.
+All needed
+dependencies should become available in that shell.